influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/introduction/getting-started.md

 This guide walks through getting set up on an Ubuntu 16.04 installation, and is applicable to most flavors of Linux.
 Chronograf and the other components of the TICK stack are supported on a large number of operating systems and hardware architectures.
-Check out the [downloads](https://www.influxdata.com/downloads/) page for links to the binaries of your choice.
+Check out the [InfluxData Downloads page](https://portal.influxdata.com/downloads) \ for links to the binaries of your choice.

 For a complete list of the installation requirements, see the [Installation](/chronograf/latest/introduction/installation/) page.